V.League 1: Refereeing

 The refereeing issue has been going on in the tournament for many years and has caused a lot of resentment in the public.
 Many controversial decisions, even mistakes by referees, have eroded the trust of clubs and fans in the organizers, and the image of the tournament has also been affected.
-In a statement in the 2023 season, Vũ Tiến Thành, the coach of HCM City Club, said that there is a group of referees who are manipulated, and some referees are making the image of the refereeing force worse.
+In a statement in the 2023 season, Vũ Tiến Thành, the coach of Ho Chi Minh City F.C., said that there is a group of referees who are manipulated, and some referees are making the image of the refereeing force worse.
 Thành also questioned the referee's ideology when working.

 The referee assignment for the tournament has also been questioned.
 This has led to the disappointment of fans when some referees who do not meet the standards are often assigned to important matches.
 Some people even question whether the referees are "not biased then weak in terms of expertise" when there have been too many mistakes occurring continuously.
 One of the temporary solutions proposed to address this situation is to hire foreign referees to officiate some of the tournament matches.

 Due to the continuous occurrence of refereeing errors, which have affected the results of matches, the need to equip VAR for V.League has become increasingly urgent to improve the quality of the tournament.
 From the end of 2022, VPF has begun to carry out the necessary procedures to soon implement VAR in V.League.
 VPF expects VAR to begin to be deployed on a trial basis from the second phase of the 2023 season, before being applied officially from the 2023-2024 season.